okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 In bulk
   The data should be available as a complete set.
-If you have a register which is collected under statue, the entire register should be available for download.
+If you have a register which is collected under statute, the entire register should be available for download.
 A web API or similar service may also be very useful, but they are not a substitutes for bulk access.